Debts Unsettled - Hollis Oliver - E-Book

 “Thanks, Trevor.”

-Given he had six weeks to work on his journal assignment, his immediate priority was to regroup from the doctor’s insights.
-The prescription, driving to Sisters, Oregon, to have halibut fish & chips for lunch.
-The result would be six hours behind the wheel.
 Side effects may include the recognition that he sucks at maintaining relationships.
 He considered that possibility as he merged onto I-5 Southbound.
 A random thought interrupted.

 She’s taking six weeks off?

 A roadside sign announced an exit in a fourth of a mile.
+No need to keep driving, he thought.
+I’d just be rehashing what I already know.

 3

-Still the Same Day
+Same Day

 After lunch, Daniel told his cellmate what he had found.

 The cellmate stepped back and sat on the edge of his bunk.
 “What difference does it make, Daniel?”
-He grabbed his pillow, placed it on his lap and began rubbing one of the pillow’s corners between his thumb and index finger.
+He grabbed his pillow, placed it on his lap, and began rubbing one of the pillow’s corners between his thumb and index finger.

 The cellmate was a big man, scary-ugly and smart enough to fear Daniel and his network of enforcers.
 Or, as Daniel called them, part-time employees.
 Scary-ugly was also a part-time employee.